NomicFoundation/hardhat/docs/getting-started/README.md

 The bulk of Hardhat's functionality comes from plugins, which as a developer you're free to choose the ones you want to use.
 Hardhat is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
 All of which can be overriden.

-Hardhat comes built-in with Hardhat EVM, a local Ethereum network designed for development.
+Hardhat comes built-in with Hardhat Network, a local Ethereum network designed for development.

 ## Installation